vidhi-sajnani/interacting-residue-detection/README.md

 The file GB-train2-PU.ipynb is the Gradient Boosting model using RandomSampler, trained using PU Learning labels generated on the IAV training data in IAV-training-PU-label.xlsx.
 It was generate by the code used in pu-dataset-train2.ipynb.

+## -D-SCRIPT-comparison
+This folder consists of the following files:
+- D-SCRIPT-recall-comparison-M1.csv
+- D-SCRIPT-recall-comparison-PB1.csv
+- D-SCRIPT-recall-comparison-PB2.csv
+- D-SCRIPT-recall-comparison-NS1.csv
+- D-SCRIPT-recall-comparison-NP.csv
+- D-SCRIPT-recall-comparison-NEP.csv

+These files contain the predictions made by D-SCRIPT (https://www.sciencedirect.com/science/article/pii/S2405471221003331) along with the ground truth (from https://www.tandfonline.com/doi/full/10.1080/07391102.2024.2435056) for recall calculation and comparison with our models.

 ## -versions of libraries used